dclong/blog/misc/content/2020-01-02-docker-for-nvidia-gpu.markdown

     starting from Docker 19.03.
     Of course,
     it doesn't hurt to install the package `cuda` which has a whole lot other packages included.

+2. Confirm that the CUDA drivers have been installed correctly.

+        :::bash
+        nvidia-smi

+    Notice that if the command `nvidia-smi` is available but raises the error message "NVIDAI-SMI has failed because it couldn't communicate with the NVIDIA driver.
+    Make sure that the latest NVIDIA driver is installed and running.", reboot your Ubuntu server and try again.

 2. Make sure that you have Docker 19.03+ installed on your Linux machine.